 The process by which carbon dioxide gas (or CO2) is absorbed by the ocean from the atmophere and reacts with seawater to procuce acid, resulting in a reduction in the pH of the ocean over an extended perod of time.
 (Source: National Oceanic Atmospheric Administration, U.S.A.)

 In other languages

-Follow up the links below to see InforMEA content related to desertification coming up from several external sources.
+Follow up the links below to see InforMEA content related to ocean acidification coming up from several external sources.

 You can see below a list of multilateral environment agreements.
-Use the links on the right to view the content tagged with desertification.
+Use the links on the right to view the content tagged with ocean acidification.
 This includes official treaty texts, decisions, recommendations, and other related informational documents such as publications, annuals, meetings, documents or reports.